Sprint Relay

 Selection of team members

-The performance in the relay event primarily depends upon the perfection of the baton exchange and the sprinting ability of the team.
-In order to select athletes for the different relay legs it is sensible to find out their capacities for a particular section (the second and third runner cover longer distances).
-It also is advisable to establish each athlete's full potential for running sections on the straight and around the bend.
-These individuals' abilities must be taken into account in deciding the running order of a relay team, considering the following:
+The performance in the relay event primarily depends upon the baton exchange's perfection and the team's sprinting ability.
+For the selection of athletes for the different relay legs, it is sensible to find their capacities for a particular section (the second and third runners cover longer distances).
+Establishing each athlete's full potential for running sections on the straight and around the bend is also advisable.
+These individuals' abilities must be considered in deciding the running order of a relay team, considering the following:

-• First leg - priority goes to an athlete who has a good start, can run the bend and pass the baton well
+• The first leg - priority goes to an athlete who has a good start, can run the bend and pass the baton well

-• Second leg - the choice goes to an athlete who is confident in receiving and passing the baton, runs well in the straight and possesses sufficient speed endurance.
-The athlete should perhaps be a 200 metre specialist.
+• The second leg - the choice goes to an athlete who is confident in receiving and passing the baton, runs well in the straight and possesses sufficient speed endurance.
+The athlete should perhaps be a 200 metres specialist.

-• Third leg - the selection goes to the sprinter who is confident and reliable in receiving and passing the baton, can run the bend well and possess sufficient speed endurance.
-The athlete should perhaps be a 200 metre specialist.
+• The third leg - the selection goes to the sprinter who is confident and reliable in receiving and passing the baton, can run the bend well and possess sufficient speed endurance.
+The athlete should perhaps be a 200 metres specialist.

-• Fourth leg - here we normally select a runner who receives the baton well, is efficient in running the straight and has a high degree of competitive spirit
+• The fourth leg - here, we usually select a runner who receives the baton well, is efficient in running the straight and has a high degree of competitive spirit.

 Rules of Competition